,

 Best Time to Visit Thailand with Children

-• November to March → the best time to travel for most of Thailand
+• November through March → best time to visit for most of Thailand

-• July & August → great for destinations such as Koh Samui & Koh Phangan
+• July & August → great for, among others, Koh Samui & Koh Phangan

 • September & October → wetter, but often quieter and greener